Subtle changes in the mole above could not have been identified by the naked eye, yet this was found to be an early melanoma.

 A specialist nurse will record a detailed history of skin cancer risk factors, especially related to melanoma.
 If this is not your first visit, existing notes can be checked and updated.

-They will then take a series of total body images in preset positions.
-If you have been before, these will automatically be compared to previous images to identify any change, if not, they act as a base.
+They will then take a series of body images in preset positions.
+If you have attended before, these will automatically be compared to previous images to identify any change, if not, they act as a base.

-Where lesions, or moles raise concerns, detailed dermoscopy images can be taken and compared to previous images, if they exist.
+Where lesions, or moles raise concerns, detailed dermoscopy images can be taken, analysed and compared to previous images if they exist.
 Whilst the latest AI systems help, nothing is left to chance, your consultant also reviews the images.

 They may decide on further examination, such as digital dermoscopy, or checking lymph nodes in your groin, neck, or armpits.
 The latter is a good idea for any patient who has previously had a melanoma.

-Should other options make sense, perhaps confocal microscopy, or electrical impedence spectroscopy, they will be organised.
+Should other options make sense, perhaps confocal microscopy, or electrical impedance spectroscopy, they will be organised.
 If not, any areas of interest can be highlighted and checked again on a follow up visit.

 Short Term Monitoring